ESheldon31/Rock_Paper_Scissors_Game/README.md

 <img width="1245" alt="Pasted Graphic" src="https://user-images.githubusercontent.com/91407498/160380923-96a0d9fd-bd9d-471c-a42d-3eb990abb6da.png">

 While the webcam is active, the model calculates a prediction of what the user is showing to the camera.
-This prediction is the user input for the game.
+This prediction will be the user input for the game.

 <img width="614" alt="Pasted Graphic 1" src="https://user-images.githubusercontent.com/91407498/160381798-2bb85654-e3cc-4745-a31a-fe9fef1f1c11.png">